Izzatnagar railway division

-Izzatnagar railway division at Izzatnagar railway station located in Bareilly is a railway division under North Eastern Railway zone of Indian Railways.
+Izzatnagar railway division is one of the three railway divisions under the jurisdiction of North Eastern Railway zone of the Indian Railways.
+It is located in Bareilly is a railway division under North Eastern Railway zone of Indian Railways.
 This railway division was formed on 14 April 1952.

 Varanasi railway division and Lucknow NER railway division are the other two railway divisions under NER Zone headquartered at Gorakhpur.